IgniteUI/igniteui-docfx/en/components/treegrid/tree_grid.md

 |Group By|Group By feature is not supported, because it is inherent to the tree grid.|

 > [!NOTE]
 > The tree grid has a depth limit of 25 levels.
-Supporting bigger hierarchies requirers adding custom classes.
-You may see an example of the workaround below:
+Supporting more levels requires adding custom CSS classes in the application.
+You may see an example of such CSS class below:

 ```scss
 .igx-grid__tree-cell--padding-level-26 {